DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Experimentation

-As shown in Table~\ref{tab:results}, \methodname\ achieves the lowest SSIM, PSNR, and FSIM values overall, securing second place in the SSIM metric for unseen data, with a small margin behind PG-D., indicating that malicious edits on immunized images are significantly distorted, even on previously unseen data—whereas baseline methods, which require optimization to be re-run for each image, do not differentiate between seen and unseen data.
-Additionally, CLIP-T results, which measure textual misalignment, further verify these findings by measuring the misalignment semantically in the edited immunized images. \methodname \space outperforms the baselines by maintaining the highest SSIM (Noise) values for both seen and unseen data, highlighting its effectiveness in corrupting malicious edits while keeping the immunized image imperceptible.
-In addition to its superior qualitative performance, \methodname\ offers a substantial advantage in speed and memory efficiency.
-It completes the immunization process in just 0.07 seconds for a single image on average—a dramatic improvement over PhotoGuard-E’s 207.0 seconds and PhotoGuard-D’s 911.6 seconds.
-Furthermore, \methodname\ requires only 5,648 MiB of GPU memory for single-image immunization, compared to PhotoGuard-E’s 9,548 MiB and PhotoGuard-D’s 15,114 MiB.
-This combination of rapid runtime and reduced resource consumption makes \methodname\ a practical solution for large-scale applications.
-We also conduct a user study with 67 participants on Prolific~\cite{Prolific}, in which participants compare the ``unrealisticness" level of \methodname, PhotoGuard-E, PhotoGuard-D, Random Noise, and the edited image across 20 randomly selected image pairs, including both seen and unseen samples.
-For each model, we report the average rank, with our model achieving the top position with an average rank of 1.64, demonstrating clear superiority over prior methods (Table~\ref{tab:results}), followed by PhotoGuard-D with a rank of 2.63.
+\paragraph{DiffVax is more effective in corrupting edits} As shown in Table~\ref{tab:results}, \methodname\ achieves the lowest SSIM, PSNR, and FSIM values overall, securing second place in the SSIM metric for unseen data, with a small margin behind PG-D, indicating that malicious edits on immunized images are significantly distorted, even on previously unseen data, whereas baseline methods, which require optimization to be re-run for each image, do not differentiate between seen and unseen data.
+Additionally, CLIP-T results, which measure textual misalignment, further verify these findings by measuring the misalignment semantically in the edited immunized images. \methodname\space outperforms the baselines by maintaining the highest SSIM (Noise) values for both seen and unseen data, highlighting its effectiveness in corrupting malicious edits while keeping the immunized image imperceptible.
+This superior imperceptibility is achieved because our model learns to generate visually subtle, low-frequency perturbations, in contrast to the scattered, high-frequency noise produced by prior methods (see Appendix~\ref{a:impercep} for a detailed discussion).
+Thus, \textit{training an immunizer model enables it to learn how to strategically place immunization noise to effectively disrupt diffusion-based editing, by aggregating over the training set.} In contrast, prior optimization-based works only see a single target image at a time.